ArcanaFramework/fileformats/README.rst

     png = Png("/path/to/image/file")
     png.validate()

-or more concisely
+which will raise a ``FormatMismatchError`` if initialisation or validation fails, or for a boolean method use ``matches``

 .. code-block:: python

-    if Png.matches("/path/to/image/file"):
+    if not Png.matches("/path/to/image/file"):
-        ... do something here
+        ... handle case ...

 There are a few selected converters between standard file types, perhaps most usefully